-Another method of learning PLC programming that should be part of any best practice PLC programming objective is to read and study existing programs of real processes. (like the PLC ladder logic example we link to below) the more PLC programs you study, the more you will start to see common programming methods and best practices.
-It is analogues to a teacher becoming a professor by studying more books.
-Books are knowledge gained by the author, working PLC programs are knowledge gained by other PLC programmers.
-You will no doubt see things in the PLC programs written by others that you previously learned are not best practice, but you will also learn some new methods and best practices of accomplishing real world task.
+Another method of learning PLC programming that should be part of any best practice PLC programming objective is to read and study existing programs of real processes.
+But before you do, learn best practices detailed in the GAMP®5 guide, study 21 CFR Part 11 and IEC 25010 paying special attention to maintainability quality.
+Then as you study PLC programs written by others, perform a static analysis (verification testing) on their programs as that process will greatly improve your PLC programming skills.
+Like the PLC ladder logic example we link to below, the more PLC programs you study, the more you will start to see common programming methods and best practices.
+Similar to the method of a teacher becoming a professor by studying more books.
+Books are knowledge gained by the author, and working with PLC programs are knowledge gained by other PLC programmers.
+You will no doubt see things in the PLC programs written by others that you previously learned are not best practices, but you will also learn some new methods and best practices for accomplishing real-world tasks.

 [Book mark this page because soon we will start to add PLC programming training videos that share more best practices.]